 Some divorces are simple enough that the drafting of the divorce documents is relatively straight forward and does not require extensive negotiation to determine who gets the silverware and what happens to the kids on a snow day.

 Have you and your partner already agreed to who will get what and you don’t have any kids?
-For less than $1,000, a family law attorney will draft and file everything you need to successfully divorce.
+For about $1,000, a family law attorney will draft and file everything you need to successfully divorce.

 If there are kiddos to consider, do you and your partner agree on a custody schedule and the fundamentals of co-parenting?
-If so, our base divorce package for families with children is less than $1,500.
+If so, our basic divorce package for families with children is around $1,500.

 You can even start the process to file for divorce right now.